This classic chicken parmigiana recipe is the perfect meal for Italian food lovers looking for an easy weeknight family dinner.

 Breading for the Parmigiana

 It all starts with the standard breading procedure.
 A standard breading procedure consists of flour, egg wash, and breadcrumbs.

 Flour: Start by seasoning the all-purpose flour with salt and pepper and whisking until it is combined.

 Egg Wash: Whisking only eggs with salt and pepper, or eggs with a little bit of milk and salt and pepper can be used in this second procedure.

 Breadcrumbs: A simple seasoning of salt and pepper in a finely ground breadcrumb is perfect for this last and most important procedure.

-STEP 1: Slice the chicken breasts in half width wise.
+- 1. Slice the chicken breasts in half width-wise.

-STEP 4: Dredge the pounded-out breasts 1 at a time completely coating in the flour, then egg wash, and finally the bread crumbs.
+- 4. Dredge the pounded-out breasts 1 at a time completely coating in the flour, then egg-wash, and finally the bread crumbs.

-STEP 7: Top each cutlet off with a bit of pomodoro sauce.
+- 7. Top each cutlet off with a bit of Pomodoro sauce.